cwendorf/EASI/A-Functions/README.md

 ### Overview of the Functions

-The EASI functions were written in four basic categories of analyses:
+The EASI functions were written in five basic categories of analyses:
 - **describeFunctions.R** (sccripts that calculate basic descriptive statistics and matrices)
 - **estimateFunctions.R** (scripts that estimate means, mean differences, and their confidence intervals)
 - **plotFunctions.R** (scripts that plot means, mean differences, and their confidence intervals)